janvda/balena-node-red-eq3/README.md

 ### 4.2 Setting Node-RED user name and password (Mandatory !)
 The Node-RED editor is protected by a user name and a **hashed** password that must be set through the environment variables `USERNAME` and  `PASSWORD`.
 The [Node-RED security page](https://nodered.org/docs/security) describes how a password hash can be generated.
 You can set these environment variables using your [Balena dashboard](https://dashboard.balena-cloud.com) under
  *Service Variables (S(X))*
+### 4.3 Set BLE MAC address of your eq3 thermostat in your Node-RED flow.
+TODO
 ## 5. Nginx Container
 ### 5.1 Objective
 TODO